Multiple Enforced Profiles

 How it works

-When creating a device, you can choose up to two profiles that are enforced on the device.
+When creating a device, you can choose up to two profiles (three for Organization accounts) that are enforced on the device.
 When you query a device that enforced 2 profiles, the rule engine will look for a match in the first profile.
 A match means:

-If the first profile didn't match any rule, and Default Rule is set to BYPASS mode, meaning it will resolve the requested domain from authoritative DNS, this is when the 2nd enforced profile is consulted.
+If the first profile didn't match any rule, when the 2nd enforced profile is consulted.
 The rule engine will then perform the same flow as above and look for a match.

 Limitations